raspberrypilearning/pick-your-favourite/en/step_4.md

 ### Add colour to the first slot

-The background colour is the same as the webpage, which looks a bit rubbish.
+The background colour is the same as the webpage, which looks a bit boring.

 Next, you are going to add new colours for the first option.

 --- task ---

-Open `default.css` and add a new colour for your first option, call the variable `--slot1-classname` - replacing the end with your class for the first option.
+Open `default.css` and add a new colour for your first option, call the variable `--slot1-classname` — replacing the end with your class for the first option.

 --- /task ---